Our Coaches Bios

 Ashley started judo at the age of 11 and after a short break has returned to the club to coach and compete at international level.
 Winning a Commonwealth Masters Judo Championship Gold medal in Port Elizabeth, South Africa, to go with a Silver and two Bronze.
 He continues to compete in international competitions which speak volumes about his love for the sport.

-But whilst Ashley competes at a high level he encourages all players to maximize their potential, to learn and to enjoy each class.
+Whilst Ashley competes at a high level, he encourages all players to maximize their potential, to learn and to enjoy each class.

-Richard started Judo at 5 years of age, and progressed to compete at County level, gaining his 1st Dan in 1987.
-As a member of the Royal Navy Judo Squad he competed regularly until the late 1990’s.
+Richard started Judo at 5 years of age, and gained his 1st Dan at 17.
+He was a member of the Royal Navy Judo Squad and continues to compete nationally and internationally.

-Richard is an Area level competition referee and a dedicated coach who strives to help judo players of all ages learn good technique, develop skill and gain overall fitness and stamina, whether they wish to complete or simply enjoy club judo.
+Richard is a dedicated coach who strives to help judo players of all ages learn good technique, develop skill and gain overall fitness and stamina, whether they wish to engage in competition judo, or simply enjoy training at the club.

 James has been training at Croydon Judo Club since he was 13 gaining promotion to black belt when he was just 17.
 He has been coaching both the beginners’ adult class and assisted in other classes.